LnrdRmj/LnrdRmj/README.md

 - 👋 Hi, I’m @LnrdRmj
 - 👀 I’m interested in becoming a software engineer
-- 🌱 I’m currently learning Vue, Laravel and many more things that I don't remember
+- 🌱 I’m currently learning Vue, Laravel and many more things
 - 💞️ I’m looking to collaborate on anything that's usefull to my career
 - 📫 How to reach me: my email leonardo.ra14@icloud.com